EstevanTH/GMod-universityrp_mr/README.md

 To make the equipments persistent, the add-on *[Persistent equipments saver & entities remover](../../tree/universityrp_mr_spawn)* is necessary.

-To improve the readability, the add-on *[Persistent equipments saver & entities remover](../../tree/universityrp_mr_spawn)* is recommended.
+To improve the readability, the add-on *[Seat: zoom & volatile 3rd person](../../tree/universityrp_seats_zoom_thirdperson)* is recommended.

 For optimization and meeting / classroom usage, the add-on *[Rooms location management library](https://github.com/EstevanTH/GMod-rooms_lib_mr)* is highly recommended.

+Maps compiled with HDR are not recommended.
+The add-on tries its best to mitigate the brightness problems introduced by the High Dynamic Range: it disables the bloom and it sets the tone mapping scale to `1.` when a screen is rendered.
+You may want to use [HDR disabler for servers](https://steamcommunity.com/sharedfiles/filedetails/?id=595984057) to disable the HDR on a map that you did not compile.

 ## Usage